Crizotinib (By mouth)

 Warnings While Using This Medicine:

 - This medicine may cause birth defects if either partner is using it during conception or pregnancy.
 Tell your doctor right away if you or your partner becomes pregnant.
+If you are a woman who can get pregnant, your doctor may do tests to make sure you are not pregnant before starting treatment.
 Use an effective form of birth control during treatment with this medicine and for at least 45 days after the last dose.
 Male patients with female partners should use an effective form of birth control during treatment and for at least 90 days after the last dose.

 - Do not breastfeed during treatment with this medicine and for 45 days after the last dose.